For a recording of this event, please click here.

 Claudia Agostoni is a Reseacher at the UNAM Institute for Historical Research.
 Among many other works, she is the author of Médicos, campañas y vacunas.
 La viruela y la cultura de su prevención en México, 1870-1952 (2016); Las estadísticas de salud en México.
 Ideas, actores e instituciones, 1810-2010 (co-authored, 2010); Curar, sanar y educar.
 Salud, enfermedad y sociedad en México, siglos XIX-XX (edited, 2008); De normas y transgresiones.
 Enfermedad y crimen en América Latina (1850-1950) (co-edited, 2005); Monuments of Progress.
 Modernization and Public Health in Mexico City, 1876-1910 (2003); and Modernidad, tradición y alteridad.
 La ciudad de México en el cambio de siglo (XIX-XX) (co-edited, 2001).
 She has been recognized with the Sor Juana Inés de la Cruz Award from UNAM (2016), and the Award for Research in the Humanities from the Mexican Academy of Sciences (2005).
 She holds a Ph.D. in History from King's College London, University of London.

 Ana María Carrillo is Professor in the Department of Public Health at the UNAM School of Medicine.
 Since 2015 she coordinates the Standing Seminar on History of Medicine and Public Health in Latin America.
-She has been a visiting professor at the Pan American Health Organization, UNICEF, the National University of Colombia; the universities of Toronto, Costa Rica, Salamanca, Antioquía, and Mar del Plata; and in Spain’s Consejo Superior de Investigaciones Científicas.
-Her work has received numerous awards: the Francisco Javier Clavijero Award from the Instituto Nacional de Antropología e Historia to the best doctoral dissertation in history; the Essays on the Life and Work of Dr. Casimiro Liceaga Award from the UNAM School of Medicine; the Women Biography Award from Documentación y Estudios de la Mujer for her book Matilde Montoya.
-Primera médica mexicana; and the Susana San Juan National Literary Essay Award from the Instituto Nacional de Bellas Artes and the Instituto Nacional de las Mujeres for her research on traditional midwives.
+She has been a visiting professor at the National University of Colombia, and the universities of Toronto, Costa Rica, Salamanca, Antioquía, and Mar del Plata.
+Her work has received numerous awards, including the Francisco Javier Clavijero Award from INAH for the best doctoral dissertation in history.
 She holds Ph.D. and master’s degrees in History, and a B.A. in Sociology, from UNAM.

 Paola Sesia is Professor at the Centro de Investigación y Estudios Superiores en Antropología Social Pacífico Sur (Oaxaca).
 Her research focuses on medical anthropology; maternal, reproductive, and pediatric health; food security and nutrition; health and social policies; gender and social inequality; and children and indigenous rights.
 She has been a Visiting Researcher at the International Reproductive and Sexual Health Law Program, University of Toronto Law School, and received the State of Oaxaca Award for Research in Health (2012).
 Among many other works, she is the author of Los derechos de la infancia y la adolescencia en Oaxaca (2013); and Monitoreos, diagnósticos y evaluaciones en salud materna y reproductiva: Nuevas experiencias de contraloría (co-edited, 2012).
 She holds a Ph.D. in Sociocultural Anthropology from the University of Arizona; and a master’s in Public Health and a B.A. in History, both from the University of California, Berkeley.